What is Corporate Sponsorship?

 6. Local is the flavor of the season:

 Leverage your local contacts to the maximum.
 See if they know any person from the company personally.
 Or at least ask them if they know any important person so that he can be invited as a guest.

 Companies situated in the locality or trying to set up base in the locality usually are in the search for popular local persons so that they are in the good books of the locals.
 Approach such personal contacts and try to win over them first.

 7. Researching has never been more so interesting:

 Make a study about the companies you will be approaching for sponsorship.
 And try to relate the event with the company.
-Like for example, if you are organizing a local boxing event, it is advisable that you go looking for companies who sell clothes or sport equipments.
+Like for example, if you are organizing a local boxing event, it is advisable that you go looking for companies who sell clothes or sports equipment.

-Make a detailed research about the companies and how much they spend on event sponsorship.
+Make detailed research about the companies and how much they spend on event sponsorship.
 What type of events do they generally sponsor?
 Are they in the process of launching a new product?
 Then surely they might be looking at all aspects to market the product.
-Try to set your event as a launch pad for their product.
+Try to set your event as a launchpad for their product.